-Classification: Platinum Coordination Complex
+Classification: Platinum Chemotherapies

 Carboplatin is a heavy metal compound that inhibits synthesis of RNA, DNA, and protein in cells.
 All of these compounds are vital for cells to divide and grow.
 By preventing them from dividing, the medication can stop the cancer from growing.

 Carboplatin is given by intravenous (IV, into a vein) injection.
 The schedule and dosage is based on the person's size and the cancer type being treated.
-It can be given alone or with other drugs.
+It can be given alone, or with other drugs.

-There are a number of things you can do to manage the side effects of Carboplatin.
+There are a number of things you can do to manage the side effects of carboplatin.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your doctor or nurse know if you have any excess bruising or bleeding, including nosebleeds, bleeding gums or blood in your urine or stool.
-If your platelet count becomes too low, you may receive a transfusion of platelets.
+Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
+If the platelet count becomes too low, you may receive a transfusion of platelets.

 Peripheral neuropathy is a toxicity that affects the nerves.
 It causes a numbness or tingling feeling in the hands and feet, often in the pattern of a stocking or glove.
-This can get progressively worse with additional doses of the drug.
-In some people, the symptoms slowly resolve after the drug is stopped, but for some it never goes away completely.
-You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to change the doses of your medication.
-See OncoLink's section on peripheral neuropathy for tips on dealing with this side effect.
+This can get progressively worse with additional doses of the medication.
+In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
+You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your doctor or nurse if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.